 There is nothing better than waking up in the midst of the lovely Wakelyns Agroforestry alleys.
 When they are in season you could literally lean out of the window to fresh pick your breakfast apples, cherries, plums or pears, straight from the trees!
 And if you’re lucky you’ll see deer, hares, badgers, turtle doves and other wildlife right around your pod.

-Within our Ley Alleys we have 6 pods for people attending courses and events, and also people who want to come and spend time enjoying the pleasures of Wakelyns while taking part in courses, events or other activities on site.
+Within our Ley Alleys we have 6 pods for people who want to come and spend time enjoying the pleasures of Wakelyns while taking part in courses, events or other activities on site.